Usha Rao-Monari

 Usha Rao-Monari (born 27 July 1959) is an Indian investment, development policy, and water resources specialist.
-Since February 2021, she has served as Under-Secretary-General and Associate Administrator of the United Nations Development Programme (UNDP).
+She served as Under-Secretary-General and Associate Administrator of the United Nations Development Programme (UNDP) from April 2021 to July 2023.

-Rao-Monari graduated with a bachelors degree in Economics from Lady Shri Ram College for Women (LSR), University of Delhi, and earned a Masters in International Finance from The School of International and Public Affairs at Columbia University (SIPA).
+Rao-Monari graduated with a bachelor's degree in Economics from Lady Shri Ram College for Women (LSR), University of Delhi, and earned a Masters in International Finance from The School of International and Public Affairs at Columbia University (SIPA).

 Early life and education

 Rao-Monari was born on 27 July 1959 in Hyderabad, India.
 Her father worked for the World Health Organization, and Rao-Monari graduated from the International School Manila in 1976.

 She graduated from Lady Shri Ram College for Women (LSR), University of Delhi, with a bachelors in Economics, before pursuing a Masters in Management Studies at the Jamnalal Bajaj Institute of Management Studies, Mumbai.
 Rao-Monari was also awarded a Masters's degree in International Finance from The School of International and Public Affairs at Columbia University (SIPA).